lemenendez/mpwd/README.md

-# My PassWorD management  ( mpwd)
+# My PassWorD ( mpwd)

-A tool for maintain secure passwords.
-Secure account information like email and users.
-Database is protected with a paraphrase, the paragraph must be at least 30 characters long.
-Encrypts the storage.
+A tool for keeping secure passwords.
+The database is protected with a paraphrase -at least 30 characters long- It encrypts the storage.
 Done in modern C++, boost and CryptoPP.
-Every password is identified by a key, the key must be unique.
+Every password is identified by a unique key.

 ## Usage